Terms and conditions

 2.1 EDI shall provide the Services to the Subscriber upon the terms of the Services Agreement which incorporate these Terms and Conditions.

 2.2 EDI hereby grants Subscriber a non-transferable, non-exclusive license to access and use on a subscription basis the EDI data identified in the Services Agreement (the "Data") hosted by EDI in accordance with these Terms and Conditions.
+Subscriber agrees to use the Data solely for Subscriber's internal business purposes ("Permitted Internal Use Only") unless otherwise agreed between the Parties.

 2.3 EDI shall use all reasonable care in the compilation of the information which forms any part of the Services.